Best easy access savings accounts, November 2024 – earn up to 5%

 Note that some banks and building societies offer introductory rates to entice you to open an account, so it is a good idea to keep an eye on rates and switch to another account when the rate drops.

-Despite the stagnant base rate, there's been a recent flurry of activity in the savings market.
-This means some of the best rates may not hang around for long, so you may need to be quick if you spot a good rate.
+However, with the base rate falling, savers might witness a flurry of activity in the savings market, which may not work in their favour.
+This means some of the best rates may not hang around for long, so you will need to be quick if you spot a good rate.

 And if a market-leading account that you opened a few months ago is not offering a good rate anymore - it's worth shopping around regularly to ensure your savings are working as hard as possible.